 - Poultry (including game birds): registration rules and forms

 - Poultry: welfare off the farm

-APHA continues to regularly update the Avian Influenza (bird flu) information and the latest situation regarding outbreaks and remaining restrictions for poultry keepers.
+APHA continues to regularly update the Avian Influenza (bird flu) information (GOV.UK) and the latest situation regarding outbreaks and restrictions for poultry keepers.

-See also APHA's report and findings of Highly pathogenic avian influenza (HPAI) in wild birds in Great Britain and associated outbreak assessments.
+See also APHA's report and findings of Highly pathogenic avian influenza (HPAI) in wild birds in Great Britain (GOV.UK) and associated outbreak assessments (GOV.UK).

 Important information regarding wild birds

 If you find three or more dead wild waterfowl (swans, geese or ducks) or gulls or birds of prey, or five or more dead birds of any species, you should report them to the Defra helpline on 03459 335577.